CherryProgger/http/README.md

 ERRORS:
+PS C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App> dotnet clean

+Build succeeded in 0,8s
 PS C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App> dotnet build Restore complete (0,7s)
-  Leave Reasons App failed with 11 error(s) (0,5s)
+  Leave Reasons App failed with 4 error(s) (0,9s)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\controllers\MissingLeaveReasonController.cs(2,32): error CS0234: The type or namespace name 'Services' does not exist in the namespace 'LeaveReasonSystem'
-(are you missing an assembly reference?)
     C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\Program.cs(3,25): error CS0234: The type or namespace name 'Data' does not exist in the namespace 'LeaveReasonSystem' (are you missing an assembly referenc e?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\services\LeaveReasonService.cs(2,26): error CS0234: The type or namespace name 'Data' does not exist in the namespace 'LeaveReasonsSystem' (are you missing an assembly reference?)
+    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\services\LeaveReasonService.cs(2,25): error CS0234: The type or namespace name 'Data' does not exist in the namespace 'LeaveReasonSystem' (are you missing an assembly reference?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\services\LeaveReasonService.cs(3,26): error CS0234: The type or namespace name 'Models' does not exist in the namespace 'LeaveReasonsSystem' (are you missi ng an assembly reference?)
+    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\Data\leaveReasonDBContext.cs(16,28): error CS0246: The type or namespace name 'LeaveReasonInfo' could not be found (are you missing a using directive or an assembly reference?)
     C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\controllers\MissingLeaveReasonController.cs(23,28): error CS0246: The type or namespace name 'LeaveReasonInfo' could not be found (are you missing a using directive or an assembly reference?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\services\LeaveReasonService.cs(16,32): error CS0246: The type or namespace name 'LeaveReasonInfo' could not be found (are you missing a using directive or an assembly reference?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\Data\leaveReasonsDBContext.cs(16,28): error CS0246: The type or namespace name 'LeaveReasonInfo' could not be found (are you missing a using directive or a n assembly reference?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\controllers\MissingLeaveReasonController.cs(13,22): error CS0246: The type or namespace name 'LeaveReasonService' could not be found (are you missing a usi ng directive or an assembly reference?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\services\LeaveReasonService.cs(9,26): error CS0246: The type or namespace name 'LeaveReasonsDbContext' could not be found (are you missing a using directiv e or an assembly reference?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\services\LeaveReasonService.cs(11,36): error CS0246: The type or namespace name 'LeaveReasonsDbContext' could not be found (are you missing a using directi ve or an assembly reference?)
-    C:\Users\tmp_AKorshunov\Documents\Projects\Leave Reasons App\controllers\MissingLeaveReasonController.cs(16,41): error CS0246: The type or namespace name 'LeaveReasonService' could not be found (are you missing a usi ng directive or an assembly reference?)

-Build failed with 11 error(s) in 1,6s
+Build failed with 4 error(s) in 2,0s